 The rink will be used for ice hockey competitions and will be the first of its kind in Israel, enabling the first competitions of this kind.
 The construction of the complex was made possible through the acquisition of a special surface that is used for constructing rinks of this sort.

 New soccer field in Homat Shmuel

-Thr new soccer field will constitute part of the Homat Shmuel park.
-As part of its construction, fences, lighting, and stands will be put in place.
-In addition, changing rooms, showers, restrooms, warehouses, and offices for use by teams and field management will be constructed.
+The new soccer field will constitute part of the Homat Shmuel Park.
+As part of its construction, fences, lighting and stands will be set up.
+In addition, changing rooms, showers, restrooms, warehouses and offices, for use by teams and field management, will be constructed.

 In addition, existing facilities will be upgraded: